kulikowska/wolf-map/README.md

 cd wolf-map
 npm install
 npm run bg
-// Your should now connect from `http://localhost`
+// Your should now be able to connect from `http://localhost`
 ```

 ### Optionally you can automatically run it in the browser: